gabeochoa/pharmasea/progression_tree.md

 (the more travel it takes customers to order the higher the tip) (also harder to clean up the vomit)
-__track time spent in each job? does it need to be that complicated__
+__track time spent in each job? does it need to be that complicated__ __ decided to just go based on max pathfind length_

 Tourist
 im visiting from michigan